What Is So Great about Espresso?

 But let’s see first what is espresso, because many times there are big confusions about this amazing coffee drink.

-While espresso is a strong coffee, (actually the strongest coffee of all brewing methods), it's not the strength that makes it an espresso.
+While espresso is a strong coffee, (actually the strongest coffee of all brewing methods), it’s not the strength that makes it an espresso.
 The brewing method determines if a coffee is espresso or not.
 People asked on Quora: “How can you make espresso in a coffee maker?”
 You cannot.
-Unless of course they meant an espresso maker, which is a type of coffee maker.
+Unless of course they meant an espresso maker, which is, technically, a type of coffee maker.

 One great thing about espresso is that we extract the best compounds from the coffee grounds without extracting the bitter components.
 Unlike other brewing methods, with espresso we can extract more than 800 aromatic compounds found in roasted coffee without extracting the tannins.
-With almost all other brewing methods, the tannic acids will leach into the coffee brew, adding undesirable astringent and bitter flavors.
-We dedicated an article that explains in more details all of these: What Is Espresso?
-I recommend you take a read, if you need to understand this magical coffee drink.
+With almost all other brewing methods, the tannic acids will leach into the coffee brew, adding undesirable astringent and bitter flavors

 espresso shot on espresso machine